 Survival foods – Lab/Engineered food

 There are new types of foods being created every day and modern technology is stepping up to take the crown.
-Soylent is one of the products advertised as a staple meal and it was developed initially for the Japanese market in order to increase productivity of office workers.
+Soylent is one of the products advertised as a staple meal.
+It was developed initially for the Japanese market in order to increase productivity of office workers.
 Basically, to avoid wasting time eating at a restaurant or cafeteria, workers were provided with a liquid and powdered form of food that meets all the nutritional requirements for an average adult.

 Here is a video about the lost ways of preserving food and many other skills passed on by our grandparents: